MartyC-137/seven-mile-lake/README.md

 ## Development

-This project was created by exporting a QGIS project to a web map using the QGIS2Web plugin.
+This project was created by exporting a QGIS project to a web map using the [`qgis2Web`](https://github.com/qgis2web/qgis2web) plugin.
 The main components are:

 - Leaflet.js for map rendering
 - Custom CSS for styling
 - GeoJSON data layers
 - JavaScript for map interactions

-## Data Sources

-[Add information about your data sources here]

-## License

-[Add your license information here]

-## Contact

-[Add contact information here]